Shaylee1107/React-Space-Travel/README.md

     <li>The "Name" of your spacecraft is what it will be called.</li>
     <li>The "Capacity" is how many humans the spacecraft can hold.</li>
     <li>The "Description" is the extra information that can be veiwed when clicking on the spacecraft from the spacecrafts tab.</li>
-    <li>The "Picture URL" will need any image URL from the internet to be how the spacecraft looks.</li>
+    <li>The "Picture URL" will need any image URL from the internet.</li>
     <li>Press the "Build" button when finished.</li>
     <li>Press the "back" button to veiw your spacecraft.</li>
 </ol>